 Hanging protocols are a means of defining how images should initially be displayed to a user.
-They are otherwise known as "user display profiles" or "default display profiles", and have existed as proprietary systems for many years, but there is now a vendor-neutral DICOM method for creating, storing, and retrieving them was finally agreed.
+They are otherwise known as “user display profiles” or “default display profiles”, and have existed as proprietary systems for many years, but a vendor-neutral DICOM method for creating, storing, and retrieving them was finally agreed.
 Unfortunately, uptake in the real world has been very limited.

 Hanging protocols are actually quite complicated, as there are so many variables to consider: